-- a) Quantum simulation [3]: to model quantum systems at the nanoscale, where quantum effects are significant and relevant to physical, chemical and biological processes.
+- a) Quantum simulation [3]: to model quantum systems at the nanoscale and below, where quantum effects are significant and relevant to physical, chemical and biological processes.
 Quantum computers are a natural fit for simulating quantum phenomena, and could offer greater accuracy for modelling large quantum systems and exponential speedup over what is intractable on classical computers. - b) Machine learning [4]: to improve the predictive ability of statistical models and to analyse and draw inferences from data patterns.
-This approach is particularly promising for applications involving small datasets, which are challenging to learn using current machine learning approaches. - c) Optimisation [5]: to find the optimal solution to a problem with a large number of options, including through heuristic approaches. - d) Linear system of equations and partial differential equations (PDEs) [6]: to simulate complex, high-dimensional processes and dynamics through solving linear systems of equations and PDEs.
+This approach is particularly promising for applications involving small datasets, which are challenging to learn using current machine learning approaches. - c) Optimisation [5]: to approximate the optimal solution to a problem (i.e. maximising or minimising an objective function) with a large number of options and constraints, including through heuristic approaches. - d) Linear system of equations and partial differential equations (PDEs) [6]: to simulate complex, high-dimensional processes and dynamics through solving linear systems of equations and PDEs.